Department of Music

 Individual recitals are required of all music majors in varying degrees of involvement.
 Performance majors in Voice or Piano are required to present a half-hour Junior Recital and a full-hour Senior Recital.
 Students majoring in Music Education with Teacher Certification (Choral) (BME) or Worship Studies (BMA) are required to present a recital in the area of applied concentration.
 Students must be enrolled for a minimum of one semester hour of applied instruction in their performance area during the semester in which the recital is presented.

 Theory majors are required to present a thirty-to forty-five-minute recital during the senior year.
 The recital will consist of original compositions and arrangements by the student for a variety of voicings or instruments.
-The prerequisites for this recital are completion of MUSI 4240.
+The requisites for this recital are completion of MUSI 4240.

 Private lessons are offered in voice, piano, composition, organ, guitar, and brass instruments.
 One (1) semester hour is given for one half-hour of private instruction each week.
 Two (2) semester hours are given for one hour of private instruction each week.